Haydeni0/pi-humidity/README.md

   - Why does the data take so long to initially load?
   - is dask the problem
 - google drive pi backups
+- Use a database, MySQL, instead of a csv.
+  - Maybe this will have faster loading times and better modularity of storage

 ### Other
 - Back up an image of the fully configured pi